Deepa Mehta: Career

 After graduating Mehta began working for a production company that made documentary and educational films for the Indian government.
 During the production of her first feature-length documentary focusing on the working life of a child bride, she met and married Canadian documentary filmmaker Paul Saltzman, who was in India making a film.
-She migrated to Toronto to live with her husband in 1973.
+She migrated to Toronto to live with her husband in 1973, and was credited in some of her early films as Deepa Saltzman.

 Once in Canada, Mehta and Saltzman along with Mehta's brother Dilip started Sunrise Films, a production company, initially producing documentaries but moved into television production creating the television series Spread Your Wings (1977–79) about the creative and artistic work of young people from around the world.
 Additionally, Mehta directed several episodes of the Saltzman produced CBC drama Danger Bay (1984–90).

 Mehta also directed the documentaries At 99: A Portrait of Louise Tandy Murch (1975) and Traveling Light (1986), the latter focusing on the work of Mehta's brother Dilip as a photojournalist.
 Traveling Light would go on to be nominated for three Gemini Awards.
 In 1987, based on the works of Alice Munro, Cynthia Flood and Betty Lambert, Mehta produced and co-directed Martha, Ruth and Edie.
 Screened at the Cannes International Film Festival, it would go on to win the Best Feature Film Award at the 11th International Film Festival in Florence in 1988.

-In 1991 she made her feature-film directorial debut with Sam & Me (starring Om Puri), a story of the relationship between a young Indian boy and an elderly Jewish gentleman in the Toronto neighbourhood of Parkdale.
+In 1991 she made her feature-film directorial debut with Sam & Me, a story of the relationship between a young Indian boy and an elderly Jewish gentleman in the Toronto neighbourhood of Parkdale.
 It broke the record at the time for the highest-budgeted film directed by a woman in Canada at $11 million.
 It won Honorable Mention in the Camera d'Or category of the 1991 Cannes Film Festival.
 Mehta followed this with her film Camilla starring Bridget Fonda and Jessica Tandy in 1994.
 In 2002, she directed Bollywood/Hollywood, for which she won the Genie Award for Best Original Screenplay.